rsyncOSX/RsyncUIdocs/content/post/Built.md

 | RsyncUI   | SwiftData |  about 11.8K     | about 138       | February 2024 |
 | RsyncOSX  |  JSON files |  about 11K   | about 121      | 14 March 2016 |

+The SwiftData is a project to learn more about SwiftData and verify if it might be usable for RsyncUI.
+It works, but for the moment it seems like the JSON is more convenient.

 Which application should I use?
 Both applications do the same job, but RsynUI is more feature-rich, and the GUI, including navigation, is better. **Are you on macOS Sonoma?** Go for RsyncUI.
 And for the last year and years to come, all development has been and will be within RsyncUI.
 RsyncOSX is bugfixed only.

 # RsyncUI vs RsyncOSX